 Now, how about us?
-Are we, like Naaman, able to eventually recognize that our prayers are indeed being answered even if not in the way that we tell God to answer them?
-I think we all can admit that often when we pray we tell God what we think we need as a solution to the problem at hand, but that also often we fail to recognize that God has answered us with what we need, not necessarily what we wanted.
+Are we, like Naaman, able to eventually recognize that our prayers are indeed being answered even if not in the way that we think we need to tell God to answer them?
+I think most if not all of us can admit that often when we pray we tell God what we think we need as a solution to the problem at hand, but that also often we fail to recognize that God has answered us with what we need, not necessarily what we wanted.

-The example of this that I like the best is in the form of a joke that you might have heard me tell before.
-I'm not much of a 'joke' person - most of my jokes are 'read-only' (that's a little computer joke!) so just to lighten things up a bit I'll tell another one first that has nothing to do with our text - this is purely for fun:
+The example of this that I like the best is in the form of a joke that many of you have heard me tell before.
+To set the mood and just to lighten things up a bit I'll tell another one first that has nothing to do with our text - this one is purely for fun: